tstriker/akai-midimix/README.md

 To keep things simple, we are making use of the columns.
 Event data will contain both, the original code (in keyCode field) and the symbolic field (in key)).
-"c" stands for "continuous control", "m" for mute, "r" for rec, and "s" for slider.
+"c" stands for "continuous control", "m" for mute, "ms" for solo, "r" for rec, and "s" for slider.

 ```
 c1    c2    c3    c4    c5    c6    c7    c8